-The Respondent or the Complainant each may appeal the decision and/or sanction to the Sexual Misconduct Review Panel.
+The Respondent or the Complainant each may appeal the decision and/or sanction to the Appeal Panel (referred to as "Panel" below).
 Appeals are only available on the bases for appeal set forth below.
-Appeals must be submitted to the Title IX

-Coordinator within (5) five business days of receipt of the written decision and must specify the grounds for the appeal.
+Appeals must be submitted to the Title IX Coordinator within (5) five business days of receipt of the written decision and must specify the grounds for the appeal.

-The grounds on which an appeal may be filed with the Review Panel are limited to the following:
+The grounds on which an appeal may be filed with the Panel are limited to the following: